What to Do with Inherited Guns: A Descendants Guide to Gun Ownership

 Turn the Guns into Local Law Enforcement

-If you are not comfortable transporting guns, you can request an officer collect them.
+If you are not comfortable transporting guns, under federal law, you can request an officer collect them or utilize an FFL to legally take possession and transfer ownership.
 The downside of turning guns into the police is that you lose any monetary value or inheritance.
-And, most police departments do not have any “buy back” program.
+Many departments do not have “buyback” options.

 Sell to a Licensed Dealer